Quiet quitting: What TikTok Teaches Us About "Silent Quitters"

-Following the "big quit, " "quiet quitting" emerged in July 2022.
-The Gallup polling institute uses this term to describe people who “do not go above and beyond at work and are content to simply meet the requirements of their job description.”
+Following the "big quit, " the "quiet quitting" emerged in July 2022.
+The Gallup polling institute uses this term to describe people who “don’t go above and beyond at work and are content to simply meet the requirements of their job description.”
 Does quiet quitting reflect a gradual disengagement from one’s professional duties?
 Could it be a precursor to a career change?

 Sylvie Rascol-Boutard, University of Montpellier and Aurélia El Yacoubi, University of Montpellier